 In the Eastern Conference Finals against Philadelphia, the Devils dropped 3 of the first 4 games, but recovered to win the series and earn a berth in the Stanley Cup Finals.
 The defense was spectacular again, holding the Dallas Stars to 8 goals in 6 games as they won the championship 4 games to 2.
 Stephens was honored with the Conn Smythe trophy as the playoff MVP.

 What if they held a hockey game and nobody came?
 The Devils almost answered this question in 1987.
-Three days before Christmas, a blizzard dumped 20 inches of snow in Northern New Jersey clogging virtually every major road with traffic and disabled vehicles.
+On January 22, a blizzard dumped 20 inches of snow in Northern New Jersey clogging virtually every major road with traffic and disabled vehicles.
 Because the Devils’ opponents that night, the Calgary Flames, were already in the building, they decided it was safer to go ahead and play they game rather than leave the Byrne Arena.

 The only problem was that the Devils could not reach the building.
 Five players—Ken Daneyko, Pat Verbeek, Ken Daneyko, John MacLean and Kirk Muller—carpooled.
 They left Daneyko’s house at 3:00 p.m. and didn’t get to the dressing room until 9:00.
 Peter McNab abandoned his car and walked the final two miles.
 The officials were also late.
 The game finally started around 9:30.